fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance-application-libraries.md

 processed by marshalling tools in a smoother way compared to XSD restrictions.

-XSD profiles may be therefore developed as an alternative to XSD restrictions for representing FIXM-based message templates.
+!> The online literature about XML schema design generally considers that the restrictions of XSD complex types are the most difficult and therefore the least supported part of the XML schema specification.
+XSD profiles may be considered as an alternative to XSD restrictions should implementers experience issues with the FIXM templates based on XSD restrictions.
+Implementers are therefore invited to report any problems with XSD restrictions support, with details about the development environment being used.
+See also FIXM DEVELOPMENT TOOL COMPATIBILITY section.

-## How to build an application library?
+## How to build a FIXM Application?

-APPENDIX B provides detailed guidance for creating application libraries.
+APPENDIX B provides detailed guidance for creating FIXM Applications.